openeuropa/oe_oembed/README.md

 # OpenEuropa oe_oembed

-The OpenEuropa oe_oembed provides ...`[One Paragraph of project description goes here]`
+The OpenEuropa oe_oembed module acts as a oEmbed provider for the media resources available on the site.

 ## Development setup